Back

 What This Job Actually Is (In Plain Terms)

 We produce seed for farmers — corn, soybeans, wheat — and the quality of that seed depends on two things: what happens in the field during the growing season, and what happens during conditioning before the seed leaves our facility.
-You'll do both.
+You'll do both, one in each season.

-During the growing season, you're a Crop Scout.
+During the growing season, you're the Field Supervisor.
 You'll work with local farmers (our seed growers), walk cornfields, monitor crop conditions, and gather the information that field crews need to do their jobs.
-About half your time is scouting and observing, and half is doing the work alongside the crews — sorting and distributing parent seed, verifying field measurements before planting, and supporting detasseling operations.
+About half your time is observing and reporting, and half is doing the work alongside the crews — sorting and distributing parent seed, verifying field measurements before planting, and supporting detasseling operations.
+This is a first shift role.

 This is not a people management role.
 You won't be hiring, firing, or running performance reviews.
 In the field, you're the person who knows what's happening and shares that information with the crews and the Field Operations Manager.
-On the conditioning floor, you're an extra set of trained hands during peak season.
+On the conditioning floor, you're a working operator running the equipment.

 Day-to-Day Responsibilities — Growing Season